Star Wars Jedi: Fallen Order

 Star Wars Jedi: Fallen Order wears its inspirations on its sleeve.
 It takes some bits of level design directly from Bloodborne, tries to emulate Uncharted’s set-pieces, mixing them with a Metroidvania structure while copying Metroid Prime’s 3D Map, and finishes the project with a Star Wars coat of paint.
 Fallen Order, however, fails to build a cohesive whole, not quite matching the quality of any of the games that inspired it.

-The protagonist is young padawan Cal Kestis, who survived order 66 and was trying to lay low working as a scrapper, salvaging ships, until the day he was forced to break his cover to save a friend’s life in an accident.
+The protagonist is young padawan Cal Kestis, who survived order 66 and is trying to lay low working as a scrapper, salvaging ships, until the day he is forced to break his cover to save a friend’s life in an accident.
 The Empire is right onto him, sending inquisitors to track him down and kill him, but Cal is rescued by a former Jedi, Cere Junda, and her partner in crime, the pilot Greez.
 Cere sends the padawan on a mission to find a Holocron containing a list of all the force-sensitive children in the galaxy, which will help them rebuild the Jedi Order.

 It doesn’t help that some character arcs and plot twists are blatant rehashes from classic Star Wars stories and that Cal’s personality is pretty bland.
 Despite some sparse attempts to copy Uncharted’s witty dialogue, Cal Kestis is no Nathan Drake, lacking the latter’s charisma and inability to stop talking about the things that are happening on the screen: Cal is mostly silent during normal gameplay.

 His character arc is about trauma, but this serves more as a device to justify the game’s structure around repressed memories than anything else.
 Cal gets new abilities by remembering them at arbitrary points in the game: he looks at some animals running on walls, something clicks and he goes “oh yes, I could wall run too!” which can sound pretty silly at times, especially since the abilities in question are quite basic, like pushing and pulling objects with the force.
-But the main issue here is that Cal never comments about not being able to do those things when the player is standing in front of an obstacle they can’t overcome because Cal lacks those abilities.
-It would have been another situation entirely if he had tried to use the ability, but discovered that he still couldn’t.
-His frustration would have paved the way for the moment when something finally clicks.
+But the main issue here is that Cal never comments about being unable to do those things when the player is standing in front of an obstacle they can’t overcome because Cal lacks those abilities.
+It would have been another situation entirely if he had tried to use the ability but discovered that he still couldn’t.
+His frustration would have paved the way for the moment when something finally clicked.
 Here, however, it’s as if he forgot that Jedis could even do those things, which is just ridiculous.

 Gameplay-wise, Fallen Order is a mismatch of various different ideas that don’t quite fit together.
 It copies some parts of the Soulsborne series, such as building levels that fold into themselves, revealing shortcuts to the last save point, which recovers your health but respawns enemies.
 But Fallen Order is also a Metroidvania at heart, filling those levels with items that can’t be acquired before getting the necessary ability.